Craig-Watts/test_forty/landing.md

 				<header class="major">
 					<h3>BSc</h3>
 				</header>
-				<p>I decided to study Bioinformatics back in 2004 at Sabanci University (Istanbul,Turkey), where I was inspired by the freshman projects offered by <a href='http://www.sezermanlab.org' > Ugur Sezerman </a>, who is probably responsible for dozens of other people to choose to study bionformatics :).
+				<p>I decided to study Bioinformatics back in 2004 at Sabanci University (Istanbul,Turkey), where I was inspired by the freshman projects offered by <a href='http://www.sezermanlab.org' > Ugur Sezerman, </a> who is probably responsible for dozens of other people to choose to study bionformatics :).
 I graduated from Sabanci University in 2008 and moved to Vancouver/Canada to do my Master's degree.</p>
 			</div>
 		</div>
 	</section>